 The speed and depth controls are what we'd expect of a vibrato effect unit.

 Boss VB-2W Waza Craft

-The Boss VB-2W Waza Craft (link to check the price on Amazon) is a superb vibrato effect pedal.
+The Boss VB-2W Waza Craft is a superb vibrato effect pedal.

 The VB-2W Waza Craft is a remake of the original 1982 Boss VB-2 vibrato, which was well ahead of its time.
 Just like the original, the VB-2W utilizes an all-analog BBD design that gives a superb vibrato sound.